 Regardless, both options are decent for cleaning heavy debris.
-The J7’s primary advantage is the “dirt detect” sensor focusing on dirtier areas.
+The J7’s primary advantage is the “dirt detect” sensor focuses on dirtier areas.

-There isn’t much difference between the Yeedi Vac 2 Pro and Roomba J7 at cleaning edges.
+There isn’t much difference between the Yeedi Vac 2 Pro and Roomba J7 at the cleaning edges.

 The J7+ does have a slight advantage, picking up more based on this test.

-The Yeedi Vac 2 Pro is also decent, but it left more debris after the two-pass run.
+The Yeedi Vac 2 Pro is also decent but left more debris after the two-pass run.

 Hair Wrap Comparison

 For this experiment, I use around one gram (sometimes more) of five and seven-inch hair strands to see how much the robot vacuum picks up, and here are the results of the Yeedi Vac 2 Pro and Roomba J7+.

 Another proof of Yeedi’s higher airflow is the hair wrap test, where it picked up more in the five and seven-inch experiments.